coopersimon/PSXEmu/README.md

 * Interrupts
 * Controllers: both control system and maps to hardware devices

-## Project Management
+### Project Management
 * Internally: Some sort of error system. (e.g. memory addresses)
 * Sorting out graphics APIs and locations
 * CMAKE!!
 Get cmake working for the project.
-This is crucial for linking with graphics libs
+This (may be) crucial for linking with graphics libs

+#### Personal notes:
+For compiling graphics: _pkg-config --static --libs glfw3_.
+Everything that comes up needs to be linked.

+glfw3 libraries are found in /usr/local/lib

 CPU needs to be tested in depth: the testbench is written and tests can be written too!

-# DONE:
+## DONE:

 * Memory base
 * Registers